aminadinari19/SaveOurTime/README.md

 Odisuus:

-Worked on the main page, about us page and continuous deployment of the page.
+Worked on the main page, about us page and continuous integration of the page.
 Also, they designed the background of the FAQ and About Us page.

 You can find more about us on the About Us page of the website.